Apujanyan/search_engine/README.md

 # Simple search engine with Python 3

-This mini project will implement a simple search engine in Python 3
+This mini project will implement a simple search engine in Python 3, what will search word in these files: 1.txt, 2.txt, 3.txt

 ## Tools